DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

     this using tools from the `tidycensus` library including `load_variables()` to view Census metadata and `get_acs()` to build and submit an API query.
-2. Visualize patterns in the data using choropleth maps and scatterplots.
+2. Visualize patterns in the data using histograms, choropleth maps, and scatterplots.
 We did this using the `ggplot2` library, which applies a ‘grammar of graphics’ approach to construct data visualizations.
 The key elements of our visualizations happened in how we used the `aes()` parameter to define x and y variables for the plot space (for the maps x = longitude and y = latitude, for the scatterplots, x = our predictor variables and y = median rent).
 3. Analyze whether those patterns are statistically significant using correlation and simple linear regression.
 We tested both using ‘base R’ functions – functions available as part of the core R language,